llsc12/SwitchRPC/README.md

 - libnx innit
 - also using libcurl libjson-c ykyk
 - eembedded swift is rly cool man
-- ty toby you made me actually think about the rpc process
+- ty toby you made me actually think about the rpc process lol

 # Retrospect